Skip to main content

 What Are the Signs Your Child Has Sleep Problems?

-Sleep challenges look different at every age.
-Here are patterns to watch for.
+Sleep problems look different depending on the age.
+Here’s what to watch for.

 Bedtime Resistance

-• Stalling tactics—one more story, one more drink, one more hug
+• The classic stall—one more story, one more drink of water, one more hug

 Nighttime Fears

-• Fear of the dark, monsters, or being alone
+• Scared of the dark, monsters under the bed, or just being alone

-• Needing multiple nightlights or the door open
+• Needs several nightlights on and the door cracked open

 Disrupted Sleep Patterns